DXHeroes/knowledge-base-content/practices/fail_fast.md

 ![Fail Fast](/files/fail_fast.jpg)
 [Hackermoon.com: Fail fast, iterate and pivot](https://hackernoon.com/fail-fast-iterate-and-pivot-8d00d6c00836)

-## Why you might want to Fail Fast
+## Why You Might Want to Fail Fast

 Iteration is the most effective way how to go forward.
 It may help you fastly validate your vision with real clients and prepare a really useful application or concept.
 The main philosophy of the fail fast principle is to avoid or reduce the sunk cost effect which is often caused by the effort to develop a product that simply does not work.